California gas tax repeal campaign seeks federal inquiry

 “The proposition hadn’t even qualified for the statewide ballot,” Paul Rose, the transit agency’s spokesman, said in an email.
 “There was no campaign to work for or against.
 Since that time the measure has become real and we have been very careful not to advocate as a public agency.”

-In another email, the California Transit Association, a lobbying organization, sent a plan to local government agencies outlining campaigning plans to oppose SB1 repeal.
+In another email released by the Proposition 6 campaign, the California Transit Association, a lobbying organization, sent a plan to local government agencies outlining campaigning plans to oppose SB1 repeal.
 It’s not clear from the documents if any of the government agencies copied on the email acted on the plan laid out by the association.
-The email describes efforts to persuade vulnerable Republican members of Congress to avoid backing Proposition 6.
+The October 2017 email describes efforts to persuade vulnerable Republican members of Congress to avoid backing Proposition 6.

 DeMaio also pointed to signs at construction sites saying “your tax dollars at work” with a prominent SB1 logo and allegations that state contractors distributed fliers urging voters to keep the tax increase in place.
 The Fair Political Practices Commission has said it’s investigating the matter.